jeffbander/leqvio-patient-management/replit.md

 - Automatic schedule status updates:
   - When last appointment status changes to "Cancelled" or "No Show", scheduleStatus automatically changes to "Needs Rescheduling"
   - When last appointment is at least 3 months ago and no next appointment is scheduled, scheduleStatus automatically changes to "Needs Scheduling–High Priority" (displayed with red styling)
+- Automatic authorization status for scheduled appointments: When appointments are scheduled but no authorization information (auth number, start/end dates) is provided, authStatus automatically changes to "APT SCHEDULED W/O AUTH"
 - Click-to-copy MRN functionality: MRN fields in both patient list and patient detail views have copy buttons that copy the MRN to clipboard
 - Epic insurance text extraction: New "Epic Insurance Text (Copy & Paste)" option in patient documents allows users to copy insurance information from Epic screens and automatically extract insurance details using AI - now automatically maps extracted data to patient fields (primary/secondary insurance, member IDs, group numbers) and logs changes in notes
 - Automatic note logging: Insurance and authorization changes are automatically logged in patient notes with timestamps showing old and new values